Thaiabcc/Sum-of-Lies/README.md

-# 2048 Puzzle Game

-A lightweight 2048 clone built with Unity to practice game architecture, optimization, and responsive UI design.
+# Sum of Lies

+A turn-based deduction game built with Unity where players bluff, challenge, and infer hidden information to outsmart their opponent.

+### Gameplay

+Players take turns selecting tiles from a hidden 4×4 board.

+Each tile contains a secret value known only to the system.

+The active player may declare any value they want, while the opponent must decide whether to trust the declaration or spend a limited number of challenges to expose the lie.

+Row and column sums are revealed to provide clues and enable strategic deduction.

-### Highlights
+### Features

-* Optimized gameplay loop with **zero GC allocations** during runtime through collection and coroutine caching.
-* Implemented a **rotation-based movement system**, reducing duplicated logic for all four directions.
-* Added smooth tile animations using **DOTween** with proper tween lifecycle management.
-* Designed a **responsive UI** using Canvas Scaler and TextMeshPro Auto-Sizing.
+* Turn-based bluffing and deduction gameplay
+* Hidden information system
+* Challenge/Catch mechanic with limited ammunition
+* Row and column clue system
+* Time pressure using turn timers
+* Score tracking and end-game evaluation
+* Animated feedback using DOTween
-* Included a complete game loop featuring **Start Menu, Score System, High Score Saving, and Game Over flow**.
+* Start Menu, Settings, Restart and Game Over flow
+* Architecture designed for future multiplayer integration

 ### Tech Stack